 Has Digital Media Improved Education in the United States?

-The United States, the United Kingdom, China, South Africa among other nations have tremendously benefited from digital media (Siemens).
-That is, the invention has greatly influenced research and innovations with these countries; hence improving the quality of life of the people in these countries generally.
-The invention has also reduced the globe into a small village where information can be shared within a very short time.
-Consequently creating awareness among nations on issues of security, climate change and diseases among others.
-Precisely, digital media remains a blessing to many nations such as the US which have interests in researching across different fields.
+The United States, the United Kingdom, China, and South Africa among other nations have benefited tremendously from digital media (Siemens).
+Digital media has reduced the globe into a small village where information can be shared within a very short time, consequently creating awareness among nations on issues of security, climate change, and diseases among others.

-The information that is shared internationally can be as varied as scientific journals now publishing papers on the internet, online newspaper subscriptions, to Twitter feeds were world news is shared in real-time.
+The information that is shared internationally can be as varied as scientific journals now publishing papers on the internet, online newspaper subscriptions, to Twitter feeds where world news is shared in real-time.

 Technology Allows Teachers to be More Flexible